Wilmington, NC

 5.83k people

-As of 2023, 5.67% of Wilmington, NC residents (6.73k people) were born outside of the United States, which is lower than the national average of 13.8%.
-In 2022, the percentage of foreign-born citizens in Wilmington, NC was 4.99%, meaning that the rate has been increasing.
+As of 2023, 5.67% of Wilmington, NC residents (6.73k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
+In 2022, the percentage of foreign-born citizens in N/A was 4.99%, meaning that the rate has been increasing.

 Veterans